 Most individuals with this disorder experience marked distress over their supposed deformity, often describing their preoccupations as “intensely painful,” “tormenting,” or “devastating.”
 Most find their preoccupations difficult to control, and they may make little or no attempt to resist them.
 As a result, they often spend hours a day thinking about their “defect,” to the point where these thoughts may dominate their lives.
 Significant impairment in many areas of functioning generally occurs.
 Feelings of self-consciousness about their “defect” may lead to avoidance of work or public situations.

 - Preoccupation with an imagined defect in appearance.
 If a slight physical anomaly is present, the person’s concern is markedly excessive.

 - The preoccupation causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-- The preoccupation is not better accounted for by another mental disorder (e.g., dissatisfaction with body shape and size in Anorexia Nervosa).
+- The preoccupation is not better accounted for by another mental disorder (e.g., dissatisfaction with body shape and size in Anorexia Nervosa or other eating disorders).

 Symptom criteria summarized from:

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders, fifth edition.
 Washington, DC: American Psychiatric Association.